makingkaiser/spotify-judge-my-music-taste/README.md

 # Judge My Top Songs (Inspired By Receiptify)

 This app judges your top songs by pulling in your top songs.
+The phone screen is a full mockup of Each text bubble is rendered individually based on the LLM's response.

 ![image](roast-result.png)